 Brown also has professional journalism experience, having worked as a reporter and/or editor for the Eau Claire Leader-Telegram, CD Publications, and the Columbia Missourian.
 In addition, she traveled to more than 50 newspapers large and small across the United States as the manager of the Traveling Curriculum Program of the Committee of Concerned Journalists, helping newsroom leaders and staff find ways to preserve core values while adjusting to industry changes.
 The workshops were based on the principles articulated in the book Elements of Journalism by CCJ Chairmen Bill Kovach and Tom Rosenstiel.

 Brown received her PhD from the University of Missouri, where she studied with the director of the Center for the Study of Organizational Change, learning about theory and research from outside the field relevant to challenges facing journalism today.
 She received her MA in communication from the Annenberg School at the University of Pennsylvania and her BA in journalism and biological aspects of conservation from the University of Wisconsin – Madison, in the state where she was born and raised.

-When Brown is not writing about, researching or teaching journalism, she is running, reading, traveling, hiking, playing with her lovable but unruly labradors Sam and Pippi, doing yoga, watching Packer football as a proud team owner, or enjoying a fine craft beer or a domestic macrobrew.
-She lives in Midtown Memphis with her husband, Grant Smith, who is a data journalist and investigative reporter at the Commercial Appeal and a homebrewer.
+When Brown is not writing about, researching or teaching journalism, she is running, reading, traveling, hiking, playing with her dog Fred, doing yoga, watching Packer football as a proud team owner, or enjoying a fine craft beer or a domestic macrobrew.
+She lives in Maplewood, NJ with her husband, Grant Smith, who is a data journalist at Reuters.